Breastfeeding Support During an Infant Formula Recall

-Increase the proportion of infants who are breastfed.
-(MICH-21)
+- Increase the proportion of infants who are breastfed at 1 year (MICH‑16)

-Research has shown that there is no better food than breast milk for the baby's first year of life.
-Breastfeeding provides many health, nutritional, economic, and emotional benefits to the mother and baby.
-There are also significant benefits to the community, workplace and the environment.
+Research has shown that there is no better food than human milk for the baby's first year of life.
+Breastfeeding provides many health, nutritional, economic, and emotional benefits to the lactating person and the baby.
+There are also significant benefits to the community, workplace, and the environment.

-For more information about the importance of breastfeeding, use the resources link to find resources on breastfeeding education; breastfeeding-friendly childcare centers, breastfeeding mothers in childcare centers as well as links to other breastfeeding websites.
+For more information about the importance of breastfeeding, find resources on breastfeeding education, breastfeeding support in child care settings, and links to other breastfeeding websites.